yuwex/scratchcloud/sphinx/source/extensions_tutorial.rst

 Scratch only accepts numbers in its cloud variables.
 To send non-numeric characters to scratch, an encoder must be used to turn letters into numbers.

-scratchcloud has encoder and decoder support built in.
-The ``encoder`` and ``decoder`` parameters in a CloudClient will automatically encode and decode cloud variables, taking away the overhead of dealing with encoding yourself.
+Sending non-numeric characters is built into scratchcloud through encoders and decoders.
+The ``encoder`` and ``decoder`` parameters in a CloudClient will automatically encode and decode cloud variables.
 These parameters must both be functions that take one argument and return a string.

-While scratchcloud allows you to use any encoder you choose, it comes with the built-in codec extension.
+While scratchcloud allows you to use any function as an encoder or decoder, it comes with the built-in codec extension.
 Currently the only codec is BaseCodec.

 BaseCodec is usable out-of-box, after a simple import: